Alpaca Health Requirements

 - Certificate of Veterinary Inspection (CVI) issued by an accredited veterinarian within 30 days prior to entry.

-Veterinarians at the National Show will verify the identification of each alpaca by microchip or official USDA approved ear tags embedded with a microchip and all CVI requirements listed on page 14 of the AOA Show System Handbook.
+Veterinarians at the National Show will verify the identification of each alpaca by microchip or official USDA-approved ear tags embedded with a microchip and all CVI requirements listed in the AOA Show System Handbook.

 If your microchip is not the USDA (ISO 15 digit tag) you will need to have an additional form of identification to meet Indiana’s state requirements (options are below).
 For example, some exhibitors are bringing a photo attached to a copy of the individual alpaca's AOA registration certificate.